smartdevicelink/sdl_core_guides/docs/Feature Documentation/Remote Control/index.md

 ### GetInteriorVehicleData

 GetInteriorVehicleData is used to request information about a specific module.
 This RPC, provided a module is specified by `moduleType` and `moduleId`, will return the status of the requested remote-control module.
 This RPC can also be used to subscribe to updates of a module's status via the `subscribe` parameter.
 If this non-mandatory parameter is set to true, the head unit will register `OnInteriorVehicleData` notifications for the requested module.
 Conversely, if this parameter is set to false, the head unit will unregister `OnInteriorVehicleData` notifications for the requested module.

+!!!
+NOTE
+If an application sends GetInteriorVehicleData (subscribe=true, moduleType=MODULE1), but the application is already subscribed on MODULE1 module type, SDL will respond with a `WARNINGS` resultCode because of the double subscription.
+!!!

 View **GetInteriorVehicleData** in the [RPC Spec](https://github.com/smartdevicelink/rpc_spec#getinteriorvehicledata) or the [HMI Documentation](https://smartdevicelink.com/en/guides/hmi/rc/getinteriorvehicledata)